Vanlightly/RabbitTestTool/benchmark/README.md

     ]
 ```

-A consumer group will be spread across its queue group evenly, with each consumer only ever consuming a single queue.
-For example, a queue group of 5 and a consumer group of 10, will see each queue consumed by 2 consumers.
-Likewise, a queue group of 10 and a consumer group of 5 will see 5 queues unconsumed.
+A set of consumer will be spread across the queues of the specified queuePrefix, with each consumer only ever consuming a single queue.
+For example, with a set of 5 queues a set of 10 consumers, each queue will be consumed by 2 consumers.
+Likewise, with a set of 10 queues and a set of 5 consumers, we'll have 5 queues unconsumed.

-When a queue group is scaled out as a single dimension, any consumer groups that consume it will not change accordingly, meaning that new queues will remain unconsumed.
-In order to scale out a queue group and have the new queues consumed from, you must also scale out the consumer group.
+When a queue is scaled out as a single dimension, any consumers that consume it will not change accordingly, meaning that new queues will remain unconsumed.
+In order to scale out a queue and have the new queues consumed from, you must also scale out the consumer.
 See Multiple Dimensions below for an example.

 #### Dimensions